-This course focuses on the history of Spain, the discovery of the New World, and the histories of Latin America.
+This course focuses on the history of Spain, Spanish colonization of the Americas, and the histories of Latin America.
 Students will gain a better understanding of the origins of the language variations and its native speakers.
 Prerequisite of 301 or instructor consent.
 As needed.